 You should still allow your cake time to cool in the pan after it is removed from the oven so that it releases from the pan easily.
 Then, wrap it gently and place it in the freezer for about 30 minutes to cool.

 You must do this as soon as they are out of the oven, otherwise your cakes will definitely get soggy.
 Immediately following, cover the cakes tightly with plastic wrap and put aside to cool.
 If you have a bad recipe or have over-baked your cakes, this will not rescue them from being doomed to dry-ness.

-Should you chill a cake before frosting?
+Should I refrigerate cake before frosting?

 Before You Start